 Consider making a value analysis, it may bring out some other factors worthy of consideration.
 Value rate the product.
 A human being must push or pull castered equipment.
 Ease of rolling and wheel life are the two important elements of an efficient and economical manual operation.
 Sometimes a certain caster or wheel may not be the least expensive choice if you are looking at only the initial cost of acquisition.
 However, if it is the right caster or wheel for a particular application, the cost will be commensurate with the value and the pay back.

 Ask yourself to what extent will a caster or wheel require maintenance?
 The cost of acquiring a product should be weighed against the cost of keeping it in operating condition.
 Bearings and their service generally are the largest factor in maintenance.
 The cost of systematic lubrication and replacement can be a drain on profits; if one is neglected, the other increases.

 Will the caster or wheel further dependable operation?
 With an easier rolling wheel and easier turning swivel, employees tire less, there are fewer accidents and productivity increases.

 Our Staff can give you valuable assistance in the selection of the right combination of wheels and casters for your needs.
-They are knowledgeable, competent and experienced in caster usage.
+They have a deep understanding and extensive experience with heavy-duty casters.